 - Features - what is backported or implemented from various C++ Standards

-- IndependentFeatures specific to cxxomfort, such as extra algorithms, foreach loops, local function emulation, fixed_vector, etc...
+- Supplements specific to cxxomfort, such as extra algorithms, foreach loops, local function emulation, fixed_vector, etc...

-- Extras that don't take part of the default distribution, such as implementation of experimental's optional, simple ranges, etc...
+- Extras that don't take part of the default distribution, such as implementation of simple ranges, etc...

 - Transparent Headers

 The purpose of this library is to ease writing natural-feeling, forwards-compatible code once.
 As such, some design decisions are made that might conflict with conflict with certain pedantic "coding styles".
 For a quick, uncomprehensive check read Rationale, and also take a look at https://softwareengineering.stackexchange.com/questions/142836/achieving-forward-compatibility-with-c11 for evolution of the rationale.

 The library does not aim to be perfect - that way lies madness, suffering, and suffering leads to anger, and anger leads to overused lines from movies.
 Instead, it aims to be "good enough" for the backports to be usable as far back as possible Standards-wise - all while remaining relatively simple.

 For a list features included in this library and what are the Standard Proposals they come from check Implementation Status.